kddnewton/kddnewton.github.io/_posts/2022-12-08-advent-of-yarv-part-8.md

 Recall that when a method is executed, a `method` frame is pushed onto the frame stack corresponding to the instruction sequence that describes the body of that method.
 Similarly, when a block is executed, a `block` frame is pushed onto the frame stack corresponding to the instruction sequence that describes the body of the block.
 How are these two frames different?
 In two ways:

 * The value of `self` will be different. `block` frames inherit their parent frame's `self` value, while `method` frames use the value of `self` that corresponds to the receiver of the method.
 * The scoping will be different.
-Generally, `block` frames are allowed to see their parent frame's local variables, while `method` frames do not.
+Generally, `block` frames are allowed to see their parent frame's local variables, while `method` frames are not.

 We'll see how `block` frames (along with `rescue` and `ensure` frames) can access their parent frame's local variables in the instructions in this post.